CiscoDevNet/secure-firewall/Demo/devwks-2983/readme.md

 ```
 ssh-keygen -b 2048 -t rsa -f devnet-userXX-key -C devnet-userXX
 ```
-5. Download the pod information and GCP credentials

-In the Webex chat for the session you will be given the ip and credentials of the jumphost.
-Make sure to copy the pod information for your assigned pod!

 ## Task 02: Deploy an FMCv and an FTDv